-The Children and Families Bill will become enacted in 2014.
-Local authorities will then be required to publish and keep under review information about services they expect to be available for children and young people with special educational needs (SEN) aged 0-25.
+The Children and Families Bill became enacted in 2014.
+Local authorities are required to publish and keep under review information about services they expect to be available for children and young people with special educational needs (SEN) aged 0-25.
 This is the 'Local Offer'.
 The intention of the Local Offer is to improve choice and transparency for families.
-It will also be an important resource for professionals in understanding the range of services and provision in the local area.
-A further key role for the Local Offer will be to inform the joint commissioning for children and young people with SEN and disabilities by setting out in a single place what is available locally.
+It is also an important resource for professionals in understanding the range of services and provision in the local area.
+A further key role for the Local Offer is to inform the joint commissioning for children and young people with SEN and disabilities by setting out in a single place what is available locally.